Clock drift: Atomic clocks

 Atomic clocks are very precise and have nearly no clock drift.
 Even the Earth's rotation rate has more drift and variation in drift than an atomic clock due to tidal acceleration and other effects.
-The principle behind the atomic clock has enabled scientists to re-define the SI unit second in terms of exactly 9192631770 oscillations of the caesium-133 atom.
+The principle behind the atomic clock has enabled scientists to redefine the SI unit second in terms of exactly 9192631770 oscillations of the caesium-133 atom.
 The precision of these oscillations allows atomic clocks to drift roughly only one second in a hundred million years; as of 2015, the most accurate atomic clock loses one second every 15 billion years.
-The International Atomic Time (TAI) time standard and its derivatives (such as the Coordinated Universal Time (UTC)) are based on weighted averages of atomic clocks worldwide.
+The International Atomic Time (TAI) time standard and its derivatives, such as the Coordinated Universal Time (UTC), are based on weighted averages of atomic clocks worldwide.

 Relativity

 As Einstein predicted, relativistic effects can also cause clock drift due to time dilation.
-This is because there is no fixed universal time, time being relative to the observer.
+This is because there is no absolute time; time is instead relative to the observer.
 Special relativity describes how two clocks held by observers in different inertial frames (i.e. moving with respect to each other but not accelerating or decelerating) will each appear to either observer to tick at different rates.

 In addition to this, general relativity gives us gravitational time dilation.
 Briefly, a clock in a stronger gravitational field (e.g. closer to a planet) will appear to tick more slowly.
 People holding these clocks (i.e. those inside and outside the stronger field) would all agree on which clocks appear to be going faster.

 It is time itself rather than the function of the clock which is affected.
 Both effects have been experimentally observed.

 Time dilation is of practical importance.
 For instance, the clocks in GPS satellites experience this effect due to the reduced gravity they experience (making their clocks appear to run more quickly than those on Earth) and must therefore incorporate relativistically corrected calculations when reporting locations to users.
 If general relativity were not accounted for, a navigational fix based on the GPS satellites would be false after only 2 minutes, and errors in global positions would continue to accumulate at a rate of about 10 kilometers each day.